 Waste and packaging – Sugar

 ABF Sugar strives to be efficient in its use of resources across sugar beet and sugarcane production, from the field to the factory and to customers and consumers.
-ABF Sugar continually invests in new technology and process optimisation to make its factories more efficient, improve its use of raw materials, and move towards a more circular approach.

 Waste and circularity

-ABF Sugar businesses use by-products to generate electricity.
-British Sugar uses bio-methane produced from its fermented sugar beet pulp to generate electricity, and carbon dioxide and low-grade heat generated at its operations to grow medicinal cannabis under licence.
+ABF Sugar businesses use by-products to generate renewable electricity.
+British Sugar uses bio-methane produced from its fermented sugar beet pulp to generate electricity, and carbon dioxide and low-grade heat generated at its operations to grow medicinal non-psychoactive cannabis under licence.

 Among the commercially viable products its businesses produce, British Sugar is a major producer of animal feed and a supplier of raffinate and betaine for use in the petrochemical and pharmaceutical sectors.
 African sugar by-products include furfural, a natural chemical feedstock with numerous applications in the food and other industries.

-Total waste generated and proportion of waste sent for recycling or other beneficial use
+Total waste generated in own operations and percentage sent for recycling or other beneficial use* (000 tonnes)

-(000 tonnes)
+Quantity of packaging used* (000 tonnes)

 Plastic and packaging